luizpancini/AeroBeams.jl/docs/src/literate/typicalSectionFlutterAndDivergence.md

 nothing #hide
 ````

 We'll visualize the results through the V-g-f diagrams, *i.e.*, the evolution of the frequencies and dampings (both normalized by the *in vacuo* pitching frequency) with airspeed.
 The flutter speed is that at which the damping of an oscillatory mode, in this case the pitch mode, becomes positive.
 Conversely, the divergence speed is that at which the damping of a non-oscillatory mode becomes positive.
 The results match almost exactly!
 Notice that once the damping of the non-oscillatory mode leading to divergence becomes positive, AeroBeams can no longer identify it.
-This is a current limitation of package, albeit the divergence speed can be found in spite of it.
+This is a current limitation of package, albeit the divergence speed can be computed in spite of it.
+See [this](https://github.com/luizpancini/AeroBeams.jl/blob/main/test/examples/typicalSectionDivergence.jl) example to learn how.

 ````@example typicalSectionFlutterAndDivergence
 using Plots, ColorSchemes